Moncler bets on twentysomethings, Chinese shoppers for post-virus recovery

 Moncler’s latest marketing stint on Tik Tok, with influencers wearing its jackets, was viewed by more than 2 billion people.

-Moncler already makes 43% of its revenues in Asia, and plans to open two more stores in China next year.
+Moncler already makes 43% of its revenues in Asia, and plans to open two flagship stores in mainland China, where it now has 35 stores in total, next year.
 The group also aims to double online sales in three years from 10% of revenues in 2019.

 Long seen as a possible bid target, Moncler’s Stone Island deal could signal the company’s intention to become predator rather than prey.